top of page

 What Is Pregnancy-Related Back Pain?

-As the body adapts to support a growing baby, surrounding muscles and joints may experience additional strain.
+As the body adapts to support a growing baby, surrounding muscles and joints may experience additional demand.
+The hip flexors, glutes, pelvic floor, lower back muscles, abdominal wall, and deep core system may all change how they support posture and movement.

 Individuals May Experience